micsno/micsno/README.md

 - 👋 Hi, I’m @micsno
 - 👀 I’m interested in specially Web development, cybersecurity, and OSINT:
-- ✨ I'm currently learning programming {HMTL, CSS, JS & React}
+- ✨ I'm currently learning programming {HMTL, CSS, JS, Python & React}

 <!---
 micsno/micsno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.